clause-bielefeld/clause-bielefeld.github.io/students.md

 permalink: /students/
 ---

-These are bachelor and master theses that are currently running or have been recently completed.
+Feel free to contact us if you are interested in doing a project or writing your BA or MA thesis on NLP/Computational Linguistics!
 Please also take note of our available supervisors and their respective topics of interest.
-Feel free to contact us if you are interested in doing a project or thesis on NLP/Computational Linguistics!

 <br/><br/>

-## Ongoing Theses

-* Kiara Abad Abruzzo: *Measuring the Perceptual Availability of Syllables During (Second) Language Acquisition Using Unsupervised Binary Stochastic Autoencoders*
-* Bianca Buff: *Analyzing pragmatic factors in the use of colour attributes in image captioning data*
-* Felix Juch: *Verknüpfen von Tweets mit Wissensdatenbanken zur Analyse von Gefahrenereignissen* (1st supervisor: Jens Kersten)
-* Reda Ihtassine: *Exploring Sentiment Analysis for Evolving Discussions on Social Media*

-<br/><br/>

-## Recently Completed Theses
+## Completed Theses

 * Henrik Voigt: *Visually Grounded Instruction Generation Based on Change Captioning* (MA 2020)
 * Christoph Staudt: *Method of Moments for Mixed Domain Topic Models* (MA 2020, 1st supervisor: Joachim Giesen)